-The Cordinated Community Support team convened a network of local agencies to distribute funding from the Paul Hamlyn Foundation to provide a central hardship fund for asylum seekers and refugees, including those with No Recourse to Public Funds.
-The 12-week fund will cover emergency expenses such as baby essentials, digital devices, safe travel costs and phone top-ups.
-The agencies offer a range of support services including immigration advice, ESOL classes and refer service users to wider sources of specialist support.
+The CCS team convened a network of local agencies to provide a central hardship fund for refugees, migrants and people with No Recourse to Public Funds.
+The fund covers emergency expenses such as baby essentials and phone top-ups.
+The agencies offer a range of support services including immigration advice and ESOL classes.

 Information and guidance on addressing causes of financial crisis previously offered in many foodbanks ceased during the Covid crisis as foodbanks shifted to a collection and delivery model.
 People using a foodbank might be unsure of what support services which are currently available locally, especially if they are digitally excluded.
 The CCS team are working with Citizen’s Advice Swansea Neath Port Talbot, foodbanks and the Local Authority to distribute information leaflets in food parcels.
 The leaflet includes details of how to contact Citizen’s Advice who provide information and advice on issues including welfare rights, debt and employment.

 The CCS team is working with local partners to monitor the impact of recent changes to the Welsh Government’s Discretionary Assistance Fund.
-The Welsh Government announced at the beginning of May that applications for Emergency Assistance Payments will be treated with greater discretion until 31 July.
+The Government announced at the beginning of May that applications for Emergency Assistance Payments would be treated with greater discretion until 31 July.
 This has now been extended until 31 March 2021.